If you’ve done any research on tracking data on your website, you’ve probably heard about Google Analytics. But what

-If you want to look at just social referrals, check out the Social tab.
+If you just want to look at social referrals, check out the Social tab.
 This focuses on just social media traffic.
 Use this tab to discover the networks where people engage with your content.
 You can also identify which content performs best in each community.
 For example, you may find your broader entertainment content performs better on Facebook, while your business-related content performs well on LinkedIn.

 The great thing about Google Analytics is how it integrates with other tools.
 The Acquisition section can integrate with your Ads account so you can track how your campaigns are performing in terms of acquiring customers.

 Use the Ads section to see how keywords are performing and to identify popular search queries that drive traffic to your site.
 Use this information to create more targeted campaigns based on popular queries and topics people are searching for.

 You can also integrate with the Search Console to see how your landing pages are performing.
 Are certain pages great at driving people to your site, but low in the Google search results?
 Are certain keywords driving you to appear in search results, but resulting in a below-average click-through-rate?
 By integrating your Search Console data with Google Analytics, you can see all of this data and optimize your site to increase CTR.

-The Behavior reports all about seeing what visitors are actually doing on your website.
+The Behavior reports are all about seeing what visitors are actually doing on your website.
 By using these reports, you can asses the performance of your website content and determine if your visitors are taking the actions you want them to.